Ecos-platform/visualisation_fmu/README.md

 ### Configuration

-The structure of the simulation, `VisualConfig.xml`, is configured through XML and placed in the `resources` folder of the FMU.
+The structure of the simulation is configured through XML, `VisualConfig.xml`, which must be placed in the `resources` folder of the FMU.

 See `VisualFmuConfig.xsd` for reference.

+#### 3D models
+OBJ/STL, STL and GLTF are supported.
+The files must be located inside the `resources` folder in the FMU.

 ###### Example
 ```xml